Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services.

 - Reviewing and approving the business purpose and ensuring the request is in compliance with any applicable sponsored project/grant requirements.

-- Approving/denying payment of the travel expense report in a timely manner.
+- Approving/denying payment of the travel claim in a timely manner.

 - Denying expenses not directly related to official University business.